-“Playtime is kids’ time, and schools can and should create play environments that help kids be their best,” he says.
+“Playtime is kids’ time, and schools can and should create play environments that help kids be their best,” Coach Greg, one of our previous Playworks Coaches, said.
 “Studies show that recess matters: a thoughtful approach to recess improves children’s physical health and social and emotional learning.”

 Lastly, to this lineup we’re now happy to add one of our school’s most beloved enrichment programs: Marquis Studios.

 For nearly 40 years, Marquis Studios has provided arts-in-education services to New York City public schools, using a model in which residencies led by Teaching Artists concentrate on a specific visual or performing arts discipline, with a curriculum custom-designed to help meet classroom goals.
-This year, our kids are fortunate to have this wonderful organization offer three unique residencies at PS 9.
-Please take a look at the following descriptions of them!
+Each year, our kids are fortunate to have this wonderful organization offer three unique residencies at PS 9.
+Below are descriptions of previous themes.

 Creative Movement: Animal Habitats (1st Grade, October-December)